 Scientists from the US Department of Energy's Oak Ridge National Laboratory, however, have created a means of drawing it right out of the ambient air – and the technology involves using a liquid to turn the CO2 gas into crystals.
 The researchers started out investigating methods of removing environmental contaminants such as sulfate, chromate and phosphate from water.
 In order to so, they synthesized a compound known as guanidine.
+It binds with such pollutants, forming insoluble crystals that can subsequently be removed from the water.
+However, they also discovered that when an aqueous solution of guanidine was left open to the air, it drew CO2 from that air and converted it into prism-like carbonate crystals.
 Reversing the combustion process to convert CO2 into ethanol.
 The danger of the ever-increasing levels of carbon dioxide (CO2) in Earth's atmosphere has become one of the most pressing issues of our age.

 As such, much research has been conducted to find ways not only to reduce it, but also in ways to remove it.
 This has led to many schemes that simply sequester CO2 underground, or store it in volcanic rocks.
 More ambitious schemes even aim to not only remove this gas, but to usefully employ it to create usable products, such as plastics and foam, or even to produce hydrocarbon fuels.
 Now scientists from the Oak Ridge National Laboratory (ORNL) claim to have produced one of the most usable of all chemicals – ethanol – in a process that is not only cheap, efficient, and scalable, but also conducted at room temperature.
-Employing a catalyst made of copper nanoparticles embedded in spikes of carbon, the team found that electricity applied at just 1.2 volts was sufficient to convert CO2 suspended in water into ethanol.
 Liquid hydrocarbon fuel created from CO2 and water in breakthrough one-step process.
 As scientists look for ways to help remove excess carbon dioxide from the atmosphere, a number of experiments have focused on employing this gas to create usable fuels.

 World's First Carbon Negative Building Block.
 World's First Carbon Negative Building Block (7)Jun-07-13 The Carbon Buster is the first actual carbon negative building block, able to capture more carbon dioxide than was emitted while it was being manufactured.